 - More Frosting Recipes

-There are only two ingredients in a classic Russian buttercream.
-The classic recipe is already delicious, but the beauty of this buttercream is how well it mixes with other add-ins and flavorings, so you can add further ingredients to make whatever flavor you like.
-See the section below on flavor ideas.
-As standard, I always add a little bit of vanilla and salt, just for a little depth of flavor.
+The base recipe for Russian buttercream only has two ingredients, but the beauty of this frosting is how well it takes on flavor, so it's super versatile.
+As standard, I always add a little bit of vanilla and salt, just for depth of flavor.

-- Butter - Use unsalted butter.
-Also, since the butter is such an integral part of the frosting, it's best to use high-quality butter.
-It's super important that the butter is completely at room temperature before beginning.
+- Unsalted Butter - It's super important that the butter is completely at room temperature before beginning.

 - Condensed Milk - A can of sweetened condensed milk adds all the sweetness to this frosting.
 I was concerned about the 'milky' flavor coming through, but it doesn't; it just makes it glossy and sweet.
 Make sure you get condensed milk and NOT evaporated milk!